 "CircleMUD is highly developed from the programming side, but highly UNdeveloped on the game-playing side.
 So, if you're looking for a huge MUD with billions of spells, skills, classes, races, and areas, Circle will probably disappoint you severely.
 Circle still has only the 4 original Diku classes, the original spells, the original skills, and about a couple dozen areas.
 On the other hand, if you're looking for a highly stable, well-developed, well-organized "blank slate" MUD on which you can put your OWN ideas for spells, skills, classes, and areas, then Circle might be just what you're looking for."

 The latest full production release of Circle is 2.20, released on November 17, 1993.
-Currently 3.0 is in beta, at patch level 20, released on January 15, 2002.
+Version 3.1, the result of the version 3.0 beta patchlevel stream was released on November 18, 2002.